What is a blister?

 What causes blisters?

-infections such as chickenpox and herpes zoster
+- Viral infections (including chickenpox and herpes zoster)

 What are the symptoms of a blister?